South Luzon Expressway: Planning and construction

-This facility features four lanes and traverses multiple municipalities in Cavite and Laguna before reaching Calamba.
-It includes four interchanges, two viaducts, eleven twin bridges, nineteen overpasses, and six underpasses, with a total bridge superstructure length of 3,600 m.
-The widths of the bridges range from two to six lanes.
-Notably, the Alabang Viaduct stands out as the most remarkable structure, boasting six traffic lanes along its entire length of 840 m, making it the longest six-lane viaduct in the country.
+This Alabang to Calamba segment originally had four lanes and traverses multiple municipalities in Cavite and Laguna before reaching Calamba.
+It included four interchanges, two viaducts, eleven twin bridges, nineteen overpasses, and six underpasses, with a total bridge superstructure length of 3,600 m.
+The widths of the bridges ranged from two to six lanes.
+Notably, the Alabang Viaduct stands out as the most remarkable structure, originally having six traffic lanes along its entire length of 840 m, making it the longest six-lane viaduct in the country at that time.
+Marubeni was the contractor for the extension project.

 In 1982, South Superhighway from Magallanes to Calamba was renamed to Dr. Jose P. Rizal Highway, after the Philippine national hero Dr. José Rizal, who hailed from Laguna.
 This renaming was brought about by Batas Pambansa Blg.
 264. In 1989, it was renamed to President Sergio Osmeña Sr. Highway, after the Commonwealth President Sergio Osmeña, by virtue of Republic Act No. 6760.
 The act was amended through Republic Act No. 7625 in 1992 to rename its portion in Laguna from kilometer 28.387 in San Pedro southwards to Dr. Jose P. Rizal Highway.

 In 1995, the rehabilitation of the 13.43 km portion of SLEX from Magallanes to Alabang began as part of South Metro Manila Skyway Project Stage 1 that also includes the construction of the elevated Skyway above it up to Bicutan area.
 Thus, the Alabang Exit, which was also the expressway's former southern terminus, was designated as the concession boundary as PNCC decided to split SLEX into two concessions – the section from Magallanes to Alabang is made part of the Skyway System as the Skyway At-Grade, while the remaining section from Alabang southwards retains the South Luzon Expressway concession branding.